mogrinz/transporter/README.md

 ### Adjusting Effect Duration and Frame Rate
 * `duration_seconds`: Duration of the effect.
 * `frame_rate`: Number of frames per second.

+## Notes
+The transporter sound effect is only played through the local speaker.
+If you want to have the sound effect play over your web meeting (mixed in with your live audio), you need to create a virtual microphone using a tool like [Virtual Audio Cable](https://vac.muzychenko.net/en/) or [pyvirtualaudiocable](https://github.com/dynopii/pyvirtualaudiocable)

 ## Troubleshooting
 1. **Program Exits Abruptly:** Ensure all dependencies are installed.
 Check for any error messages in the terminal.